 By hannah rochell

-October marks the eighth month that we’ve been living with the pandemic in the UK, and with it the life changing restrictions that have been necessary to try and bring it under control.
+It may be a new year, but January 2021 is marking strict coronavirus-related lockdowns again for many of us.
+We've now been living with the pandemic in the UK for 11 months, and with it the life changing restrictions that have been necessary to try and bring it under control.
+Confirmed COVID cases have skyrocketed since Christmas, secondary schools remain closed and even with the promise of a vaccine, things are looking serious.
 Many of us have been working from home without any face to face socialisation with our colleagues, or indeed anyone, on a day-to-day basis.
 Vulnerable loved ones have been shielding and greatly missed, parents haven’t been hugged, and friends haven’t been laughed with.
-Students embarking on what should be the most exciting time of their lives are stuck in isolation in halls of residence rather than enjoying their first heady days at university.
-Jobs and the economy are uncertain, and at the time of writing, one in four people in the UK is living in an area with local interventions to stop the spread of the disease.

-And that doesn’t even touch on those that have been directly affected by losing loved ones to COVID-19 - there have now been over 1 million deaths globally.
+And that doesn’t even touch on those that have been directly affected by losing loved ones to COVID-19 - there have now been over 1 million deaths globally; in fact, we're heading towards 2 million.
 These are probably the toughest times most of us have ever experienced, so it’s understandable that the NHS, Mind, Samaritans and Calm have all reported a rise in people coming to them for help with their mental health.
 According to the Office for National Statistics, one in five adults in Britain were experiencing some form of depression in June, which is nearly double the rate pre-pandemic.

-So as the coronavirus emergency drags on and new potential lockdowns loom, and now that the Zoom quizzes have dried up and the nights are drawing in, it’s more important than ever to give yourself the time for some self-care.
+So as the coronavirus emergency drags on and new potential lockdowns loom, and now that the Zoom Christmas quizzes have dried up, it’s more important than ever to give yourself the time for some self-care.
 Here are some of our favourite mood boosters to help lift you out of your malaise.

 Switch up your exercise routine